Are Pork Ribs Kosher Or Halal?

 Animals Considered Kosher

-Kashrut, the set of Jewish dietary laws, governs which animals are thought of kosher (fit for consumption) and which aren’t.
-According to Jewish law, only sure animals are kosher.
-These include:
+Kashrut, the set of Jewish dietary legal guidelines, governs which animals are thought-about kosher (fit for consumption) and which are not.
+According to Jewish regulation, only certain animals are kosher.
+These embody:

 – Mammals which have cloven hooves and chew their cud (e.g., cows, sheep, goats, deer)